 U.S. Troops Fire on Iraq Protesters Again

 FALLUJAH, Iraq (AP) _ U.S. troops opened fire on anti-American demonstrators for the second time this week as Iraqis marched Wednesday to protest the previous shooting.
-The local hospital said one person was killed and at least 16 others wounded.
+The city’s mayor said two people were killed and 14 wounded in the clash.

 The clashes in Fallujah, a conservative Sunni Muslim city and Baath Party stronghold 30 miles west of Baghdad, reflect the area’s increasing tensions as American troops try to keep the peace in Iraq.